Interfacing R307 Optical Fingerprint Scanner with Arduino Boards for Biometric Authentication

 - Address : This is the 32-bit address of the scanner module.
 The module will accept instructions only if the address we are sending matches the address stored in the module.
 The default address is

 0xFFFFFFFFand can be modified with

 - Packet Identifier : This determines what type of packet we’re sending or receiving.
 It is 1 byte long and depending on the value the packet types can be,

 0x02: Data packet.
 A data packet must be followed by a command packet or acknowledge packet.

 0x07: Acknowledge packet.
 It is sent by the module in response to a command.

 0x08: End of data transfer packet.
-When we send large volume data such as an image, the data transfer will be terminated by this packet.
+When we send large-volume data such as an image, the data transfer will be terminated by this packet.

 - Packet Content : This can be data/command/parameters etc. of varying length.
-The Packet Length is the value that specifies the length of the data here in bytes.
+The Packet Length is the value that specifies the length of the data in bytes.

-In order make the fingerprint scanner work, we must send instructions or commands in the form of packets.
+In order to make the fingerprint scanner work, we must send instructions or commands in the form of packets.
 Each instruction is simply a 1-byte code that we must include in the packet.
 The module responds to each instruction with an acknowledgment packet that describes the result and status of command execution.
-Each instruction has a set of expected response codes found in the ACK packet that are called confirmation codes.
+Each instruction has a set of expected response codes found in the ACK packet that is called confirmation codes.
 Instructions and their byte codes are grouped according to their functions as shown below,

 Following is the list of confirmation codes.